|1. Salmon Tamanegi サーモンたまねぎ (Salmon with Onion)|

 but we rarely go out for sushi in Australia, because we're saving our appetite for Japan.

 Not just for the variety of seafood, (but mainly for that)

 but also for the sake of the purse.

 Sushi Train in Australia set us back $45, (that was our budget that day) and then we came home and had second course of our dinner.
 At around $4 a plate, we could only afford to eat it as an appetiser.

-In Japan, however, (my husband) Makoto's record for number of plates of sushi
+In Japan, however, one friend's record for number of plates of sushi

 consumed in a single meal is...